-Recently, both the American Medical Association (AMA) and the US Federal Drug Administration have declared obesity a “disease.”
+Recently, the American Medical Association (AMA) and the US Federal Drug Administration both declared obesity a “disease.”
 Doctors and researchers have known for some time that obesity has a morbidity (causes other diseases) and a mortality (causes death).
 So how prevalent is obesity and how dangerous is it?
 The following facts adapted from the World Health Organization (WHO)help put this into perspective:

 - Worldwide obesity has more than doubled since 1980.
 In 2014, more than 1.9 billion adults, 18 years and older, were overweight.
 Of these over 600 million were obese.
 Thirty-nine percent of adults aged 18 years and over were overweight in 2014, and 13% were obese.

 - Most of the world’s population live in countries where overweight and obesity kills more people than underweight.
 Forty-two million children under the age of 5 were overweight or obese in 2013.

 - The worldwide prevalence of obesity more than doubled between 1980 and 2014.